Apatterson32/first-impressions/README.md

 3. From there, answer to following questions

-4. Your logo will be created as an svg file
+4. Your logo will be created as an svg file located in the examples folder

 ## Credits